hazelcast/hazelcast-reference-manual/src/UpgradingFrom3x.md

 ### Upgrading from 3.x

+- **Upgrading from 3.6.x to 3.7.x when using `JCache`:**
+ Hazelcast 3.7 introduced changes in `JCache` implementation which broke compatibility of 3.6.x clients to 3.7-3.7.2 cluster members and vice versa, so 3.7-3.7.2 clients are also incompatible with 3.6.x cluster members.
+This issue only affects Java clients which use `JCache` functionality.

+    Starting with Hazelcast version 3.7.3, a compatibility option is provided which can be used to ensure backwards compatibility with 3.6.x clients.
+ In order to upgrade a 3.6.x cluster and clients to 3.7.3 (or later), you will need to use this compatibility option on either the member or the client side, depending on which one is upgraded first:
+    * first upgrade your cluster members to 3.7.3, adding property `hazelcast.compatibility.3.6.client=true` to your configuration; when started with this property, cluster members are compatible with 3.6.x and 3.7.3+ clients but not with 3.7-3.7.2 clients.
+Once your cluster is upgraded, you may upgrade your applications to use client version 3.7.3+.
+    * upgrade your clients from 3.6.x to 3.7.3, adding property `hazelcast.compatibility.3.6.server=true` to your Hazelcast client configuration.
+A
+  3.7.3 client started with this compatibility option is compatible with 3.6.x and 3.7.3+ cluster members but incompatible with 3.7-3.7.2 cluster members.
+Once your clients are upgraded, you may then proceed to upgrade your cluster members to version 3.7.3 or later.

+    You may use any of the supported ways [as described in System Properties section](#system-properties) to configure the compatibility option.
+When done upgrading your cluster and clients, you may remove the compatibility property from your Hazelcast member configuration.

 - **Introducing the `spring-aware` element:**
 Before the release 3.5, Hazelcast uses `SpringManagedContext` to scan `SpringAware` annotations by default.
 This may cause some performance overhead for the users who do not use `SpringAware`.